KissLog-net/KissLog.Documentation/source/on-premises/installation/azure/installation-guide.rst

 Upload the artifacts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Navigate to KissLog.Backend App Service.
+Navigate to logBee.Backend App Service.
 On top right, click on "Download publish profile" button.
 Open the downloaded file and copy the ``userName`` and the ``userPWD``.

 .. figure:: images/installation-guide/publish-profile.png
-    :alt: KissLog Backend artifact
+    :alt: logBee.Backend artifact

 | To deploy the application, send a POST request to :samp:`https://<app_name>.scm.azurewebsites.net/api/zipdeploy`.
 | The POST request must contain the .zip file in the message body.